PHPirates/django-template/readme.md

 ## Uploading project and installing dependencies
 * `cd mysite_env` and `sudo mkdir mysite`, then correct ownership with `sudo chown -R eve:eve /opt/`.
 * In PyCharm, go to the deployment settings of your server as before and edit Root path to the directory you just created, so `/opt/mysite_env/mysite`.
 Under Mappings, specify `/` as Deployment Path.
-* Under Options (click on the arrow next to Deployment on the left) you can specify to upload changes automatically or if you hit `CTRL+S`.
+* Under Options (click on the arrow next to Deployment in the left menu) you can specify to upload changes automatically or if you hit `CTRL+S`.
+Click Ok.
-* Select all the files and folders you want to upload (probably everything except any local virtual environment) in the PyCharm project view and try to upload your files with `CTRL+S` (if you chose that option) or if that doesn't work, try Tools | Deployment | Upload to ...
+* Select in the PyCharm project view on the left all the files and folders you want to upload (probably everything except any local virtual environment) and try to upload your files with `CTRL+S` (if you chose that option) or if that doesn't work, try Tools | Deployment | Upload to ...
 * If you need `msqlclient`, first install `sudo apt-get install python3.5-dev libmysqlclient-dev` which are needed for the `mysqlclient` package.
-* If you didn't remember, check with `which python` (with virtualenv activated) where your python hides, then in PyCharm go to Settings | Project Interpreter and add a new remote one, selecting SSH Interpreter, then Existing Server Configuration, select as Deployment Configuration your server and Move Deployment Server, then select the right path to your python _of the virtual environment_.
+* If you didn't remember, check with `which python` (with virtualenv activated) where your python hides, then in PyCharm go to Settings | Project ... | Project Interpreter and add a new remote one by selecting the gear icon at the top right.
+* Select SSH Interpreter in the left menu, then Existing Server Configuration, select as Deployment Configuration your server and Move Deployment Server, then select the right path to your python _of the virtual environment_.
 * PyCharm should warn you about some dependencies from requirements.txt not being installed, do that.
 Probably PyCharm will also install helper files which can take a long time.
 * Make sure you have the remote python selected as interpreter, (you can also check for package updates there), now you can just like before hit Tools | Run Manage.py Task and run `makemigrations` and `migrate` but now both with production settings: so `makemigrations --settings=mysite.settings.production` and also for `migrate`.
 * If that fails, try running these tasks manually, so go to `/opt/mysite_env/mysite` and run `python manage.py makemigrations` and same for `migrate`.